-You pay the full cost of coverage for Supplemental and Dependent Life Insurance.
-Your cost of coverage will depend on how much coverage you elect to purchase and your and your dependent's age.
+You pay the full cost of coverage under the AD&D Insurance Plan.
+Your cost of coverage will depend on how much coverage you elect to purchase and whether you elect to cover your eligible family members.
 Contributions are deducted from your paycheck on an after-tax basis; that is, after federal and state income taxes and FICA taxes are withheld from your paycheck.